-The regression of fields onto the value of vorticity at the AEW vorticity centres can be used to extract the vertical structure and tilt associated with the equatorial wave components because the regression is calculated on each pressure level independently as a function of longitude relative to the vorticity centres tracked at 600 hPa (see Section 2(c)iv).
-Figure 9a shows the longitude-pressure cross-section of the meridional wind (broad-band filtered to isolate the westward moving component) at 12°N regressed onto the vorticity centres in all 5 longitudinal sectors (shown by rectangles in Fig.2a).
-The meridional wind is further partitioned by projection onto the horizontal structures of the WMRG, R1 and R2 equatorial waves at each level.
-As described in Section 2b, the equatorial waves form a relevant choice of orthogonal basis functions.
+The regression of fields onto the value of vorticity at the AEW vorticity centers can be used to extract the vertical structure and tilt associated with the equatorial wave components because the regression is calculated on each pressure level independently as a function of longitude relative to the vorticity centers tracked at 600 hPa [see section 2c(4)].
+Figure 9a shows the longitude-pressure cross section of the meridional wind (broadband-filtered to isolate the westwardmoving component) at 12°N regressed onto the vorticity centers in all five longitudinal sectors (shown by rectangles in Fig. 2a).
+The meridional wind is further partitioned by projection onto the horizontal structures of the WMRG, R1, and R2 equatorial waves at each level.
+As described in section 2b, the equatorial waves form a relevant choice of orthogonal basis functions.
 The sum of the projections onto R1 and R2 captures most of the structure associated with the vorticity in the AEW itself.
 It is a convenient way to separate equatorial Rossby wave motion from other components, even though it is not expected that the R1 and R2 components evolve as the corresponding modes would on a resting background state.

-It is seen that all the wave components increase in amplitude towards the west, being stronger over the East Atlantic than over Africa.
+It is seen that all the wave components increase in amplitude toward the west, being stronger over the east Atlantic than over Africa.
 Over the ocean (30°W) the tilt of the wave components is weak.
 The equatorial Rossby wave component is deep, resembling an equivalent barotropic structure.
 However, the WMRG wave has a clear zero node at about 300 hPa where the structure changes sign.
 This is consistent with the first baroclinic vertical structure that arises in the calculation of normal modes by separation of variables on a resting basic state.

-However, over West Africa, the equatorial Rossby wave component (Fig.9b) tilts eastward with height (upshear) below the AEJ, at about 600 hPa, and westwards above it which is a necessary configuration for baroclinic wave growth (Thorncroft and Blackburn, 1999; Berry and Thorncroft 2005; Cornforth et al. 2017).
+However, over West Africa, the equatorial Rossby wave component (Fig. 9b) tilts eastward with height (upshear) below the AEJ, at about $600\,\mathrm{hPa}$, and westward above it which is a necessary configuration for baroclinic wave growth (Thorncroft and Blackburn 1999; Berry and Thorncroft 2005; Cornforth et al. 2017).
 Note that in the full v (westward filtered) the tilt below the AEJ is not so apparent, although the westward tilt above the AEJ is clear, which indicates that the projection onto equatorial Rossby wave components does serve to isolate the tilt and connection with the baroclinic growth mechanism (through counterpropagating Rossby waves).